Quick Summary

 Community measures are also essential for improving the balance of the Indian sex ratio 2024.
 Grassroots initiatives can challenge harmful cultural norms and help create a brighter future for all.

-The Indian sex ratio 2024 is roughly 943 females for every 1,000 males.
-With a population of 1.44 billion, there are 698.29 million females and 743.39 million males.
-Females make up 48.42% of the Indian population.
+In 2024, the Indian sex ratio stood at approximately 943 females per 1,000 males.
+Out of a total population of 1.44 billion, India has around 698.29 million females and 743.39 million males, with women comprising 48.42% of the population.

 A crooked sex ratio diminishes female participation in the workforce, leading to a decline in economic productivity.
 Indian states with excellent gender balance witness higher involvement of women in economic movements.